miyag/UiPath.Academy/ImplementationMethodologyTraining/readme.md

 ## Final Quiz

----

-### 1) What are the criteria that a process should meet in order to be suitable for automation?(複数選択)
+### 1) What are the criteria that a process should meet in order to be suitable for automation?
 - [-] Has low volumes of transactions
 - [o] Is highly manual
 - [-] Undergoes changes